East Turkestan National Army: History

-The East Turkistan National Army, also known as the Ili National Army, was formed on 8 April 1945.
-Elihan Tore was the Marshal of the Ili National Army until his exile to the Soviet Union.
+The East Turkestan National Army was formed on 8 April 1945.
+Elihan Tore was the Marshal of the East Turkestan National Army until his exile to the Soviet Union.
 Abdulkerim Abbas served as the INA's political director.

-According to M. Kutlukov, in September 1945, the National Army made decisive victories over Kuomintang troops in Jungaria, where two newly-formed full-sized Kuomintang divisions of around 25,000 troops, armed with American-made weapons, were trapped and completely annihilated, except for 6,000 soldiers and officers, including 7 generals, who surrendered, in battles in the highly-fortified Wusu-Shihezi district.
-This was in part thanks to the courage of soldiers and officers of the Ili National Army, the experience of numerous Soviet military personnel and advisers who directly participated in the military operations, and the employment of heavy artillery fire and aerial bombings (by rebel aviation) of Kuomintang positions in the strategic oil-rich district.
+According to M. Kutlukov, in September 1945, the National Army made decisive victories over Kuomintang troops in Jungaria, where two newly formed full-sized Kuomintang divisions of around 25,000 troops, armed with American-made weapons, were trapped and completely annihilated, except for 6,000 soldiers and officers, including 7 generals, who surrendered, in battles in the highly-fortified Wusu-Shihezi district.
+This was in part thanks to the courage of soldiers and officers of the East Turkestan National Army, the experience of numerous Soviet military personnel and advisers who directly participated in the military operations, and the employment of heavy artillery fire and aerial bombings (by rebel aviation) of Kuomintang positions in the strategic oil-rich district.

 On 22 December 1949, the National Army joined the People's Liberation Army as the Xinjiang 5th Corps, but then was reformed.
-Its divisions were transferred to the newly-created Xinjiang Production and Construction Corps with all weapons of the divisions having been seized.
-Later, the national divisions were disbanded, and most of their personnel were imprisoned or executed or fled to the Soviet Union.
+Its divisions were transferred to the newly created Xinjiang Production and Construction Corps with all weapons of the divisions having been seized.
+Later, the national divisions were themselves entirely disbanded.

 Structure

-The National Army of the Second East Turkestan Republic was formed on 8 April 1945 and originally consisted of six regiments:
+The National Army of the East Turkestan Republic was formed on 8 April 1945 and originally consisted of six regiments: